 Langkawi natives are some of the nicest people you’ll ever meet, their kindness is infectious.
 It is rare for passers by not to greet each other with a smile and a hello.
 Parents often encourage their children to wave hello or even blow affectionate kisses to tourists.
 Although Malaysia is officially a Muslim country, it is very cosmopolitan, with citizens of Indian, Sri Lankan, Indonesian and Chinese ancestry.
 The result is a varied cuisine, and a surprising tolerance of all religious and cultural practices.

 If you want to immerse yourself in the natural beauty of the island, there are many nature tours on offer, from jungle treks to boat tours of the many surrounding islands.
-No matter which you choose, you will see hundreds of macaques and their less cheeky cousins, dusk monkeys, eagles, iguanas, and if you are lucky, some hornbills and baby sharks.
-There is also a large variety of flora on the islands, including rare orchids.
+No matter which you choose, you’ll find yourself feeling instantly calmed and grounded by the sensual delights of the surrounding environment – the lush scent of the dense jungle; the beauty of the large variety of flora on the islands, including rare orchids; the delightful chatter of the macaques and their less cheeky cousins, dusk monkeys; the refreshment of filling your nose and mouth with unpolluted air.
+Eagles, iguanas, and if you are lucky, some hornbills and baby sharks will pop into view, sparking a primal sense of awe.

 We took a boat tour that ended at the Lake of the Pregnant Maiden, so called because legend has it that by merely swimming here, women become more fertile (makes you wonder what’s in the water!).
-As we floated on our backs in the warm pool, we were entertained by dusk monkey acrobatics and macaques leisurely grooming each other.
-Blue and yellow butterflies flitted about.
+As we floated on our backs in the warm pool, we were entertained by dusk monkey acrobatics and myriad macaques leisurely grooming each other.
+Blue and yellow butterflies danced about, flirting with exotic flowers.
 I thought this was the most relaxed I could ever be, until I discovered Malaysian massages, that is.

 The Datai: Exclusively Enchanting